eProsima/vulcanexus/docs/rst/tutorials/core/discoveryserver/discoveryserver_complex.rst

 Considerations for Video Streaming
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Before proceeding with the tutorial, it's important to consider the following factors when streaming large video images over Wi-Fi:
+Before proceeding with the tutorial, it's important to consider the following factors when streaming large video images over Wifi:

 1. Network Bandwidth:
-    Ensure that the Wi-Fi network has sufficient bandwidth to support the video stream's bitrate, especially when multiple devices are connected.
+    Ensure that the Wifi network has sufficient bandwidth to support the video stream's bitrate, especially when multiple devices are connected.
-    Higher-resolution or higher-frame-rate video streams demand more bandwidth, so consider compressing the video or reducing the resolution if the Wi-Fi network has limitations.
+    Higher-resolution or higher-frame-rate video streams demand more bandwidth, so consider compressing the video or reducing the resolution if the Wifi network has limitations.

 2. Network Congestion:
     Multiple devices using the same network can lead to congestion, resulting in buffering or dropped frames during video streaming.
-    To enhance streaming performance, limit other network activities (such as large downloads or additional streams) on the same Wi-Fi network while the video is being transmitted.
+    To enhance streaming performance, limit other network activities (such as large downloads or additional streams) on the same Wifi network while the video is being transmitted.

 3. Video Compression and Encoding:
     Utilizing efficient video codecs can significantly reduce the amount of data needed for transmission without compromising quality.